AdobeDocs/experience-cloud.en/help/website-implementation/launch.md

 ---
-title: General Launch Configuration & Settings
+title: Create a Launch Property
 description: Learn how to log into the Launch interface and create a Launch property.
 This lesson is part of the Implementing the Experience Cloud in Websites with Launch tutorial.
 seo-description:
-seo-title: General Adobe Launch Configuration & Settings
+seo-title: Create a Launch Property
 solution: Experience Cloud
 ---

-# General Launch Configuration & Settings
+# Create a Launch Property

 In this lesson, you will create your first Launch property.